sayanjhikra/CPractice/README.md

 # CPractice
-This is a simple C program for learning
+This is a simple C program repository for learning